noisyboiler/cathedralcafes/cathedralcafes.co.uk/posts/lincoln.rst

 	<div class="teaser">

-An architectural treat,to which we should thank Bishop Hugh, who was quite a popular chap back in the late 1100's.
-By far the most important figure-head Lincoln Cathedral has seen and he will be disappointed to be automatically disqualified from the Dead Person category simply because of his career choice.
-His zeal for the beauty of 'the house of God' led to decades of, in cathedral terms,outrageous and sumptuous architecture.
+An architectural treat to which we should thank a Bishop Hugh who was quite a popular chap back in the late 1100's.
+By far the most important figure-head Lincoln Cathedral has seen (bar the Imp) he will be disappointed to be ignored from the Dead Person scoring category due to his career choice.
+His zeal for the beauty of "the house of God" led to decades of (in cathedral terms) outrageous and sumptuous architecture.

-Built on a hill to be closer to the clouds,with 1000 years of history, this building stands out amongst Cathedrals.
+Built on a hill to be closer to God and with 1000 years of history this building stands out amongst our Cathedrals.

 Must-Dos: Roof tour, Magna Carta, Imp.